-PROXY STATEMENT FOR THE MYRIAD GENETICS, INC. 2019 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON DECEMBER 5, 2019
+PROXY STATEMENT FOR THE MYRIAD GENETICS, INC. 2020 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON DECEMBER 4, 2020

-This proxy statement, along with the accompanying Notice of 2019 Annual Meeting of Stockholders, contains information about the 2019 Annual Meeting of Stockholders of Myriad Genetics, Inc., including any adjournments or postponements of the annual meeting, which we refer to as the Annual Meeting.
+This proxy statement, along with the accompanying Notice of 2020 Annual Meeting of Stockholders, contains information about the 2020 Annual Meeting of Stockholders of Myriad Genetics, Inc., including any adjournments or postponements of the annual meeting, which we refer to as the Annual Meeting.
+To attend the Annual Meeting please visit the following URL: www.virtualshareholdermeeting.com/MYGN2020.
 In this proxy statement, we refer to Myriad Genetics, Inc. as "Myriad," "the Company," "we" and "us."

 This proxy statement relates to the solicitation of proxies by our Board of Directors for use at the Annual Meeting.
-On or about October 16, 2019, we began sending the Notice of Internet Availability of Proxy Materials, which we refer to throughout this proxy statement as the Notice, to all stockholders entitled to vote at the Annual Meeting.
+On or about October 15, 2020, we began sending the Notice of Internet Availability of Proxy Materials, which we refer to throughout this proxy statement as the Notice, to all stockholders entitled to vote at the Annual Meeting.